mrunu15/learning-git/README.md

 # learning-git
-This is a demo repo
+This is a demo repo . negative commit learning commit